boxbuilder/Tripledot-Lead-TA-Test/README.md

 ## Settings Popup

-The original is missing several elements from the brief: no scalable popup architecture, no blur, no localisation readiness.
+The original is missing several elements from the brief: no scalable pop-up architecture, no blur, and no localisation readiness.
 It also has graphical glitches: the background clips under the notch and the image spills past the screen edges.

 **Before**

 <img width="370" height="751" alt="PopupOpenBefore" src="https://github.com/user-attachments/assets/4f69d6cd-8317-48de-a0cb-2a909ad1bff7" />

-The new popup is built on an extensible base and includes a mobile-friendly blur effect, the same technique currently used in Scrabble GO and Monopoly GO.
+The new pop-up is built on an extensible base and includes a mobile-friendly blur effect, the same technique currently used in Scrabble GO and Monopoly GO.
 Localisation infrastructure is not covered in this test.

 **After**